Fondo de planta borrosa de tratamiento de cáncer de mecc

 Certain genetic changes may increase the risk of AT/RT.

 A risk factor is anything that increases the chance of getting a disease.
-Not every child with one or more of these risk factors will develop AT/RT, and it will develop in some children who don't have a known risk factor.
-Talk with your child's doctor if you think your child may be at risk.
+Not every child with one or more of these risk factors will develop AT/RT.
+And it will develop in some children who don't have a known risk factor.

 AT/RT may be linked to changes in the tumor suppressor genes SMARCB1 or SMARCA4.
 Tumor suppressor genes make a protein that helps control how and when cells grow.
 Changes in the DNA of tumor suppressor genes like SMARCB1 or SMARCA4 may lead to cancer.

-The signs and symptoms of AT/RT are not the same in every person.
+The symptoms of AT/RT are not the same in every person.

 • where the tumor has formed

-Because AT/RT is fast growing, signs and symptoms may develop quickly and get worse over a period of days or weeks.
-Signs and symptoms may be caused by AT/RT or by other conditions.
-Check with your child's doctor if your child has any of the following:
+Because AT/RT is fast growing, symptoms may develop quickly and get worse over a period of days or weeks.
+It's important to check with your child's doctor if your child has:

-• morning headache or headache that goes away after vomiting
+• a morning headache or headache that goes away after vomiting

-CNS AT/RT is detected (or found) with tests that examine the brain and spinal cord.
+CNS AT/RT is found with tests that examine the brain and spinal cord.

-• MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
+• Magnetic resonance imaging (MRI) uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

-• Lumbar puncture: A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
+• Lumbar puncture is a procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
 This is done by placing a needle between two bones in the spine and into the lining around the spinal cord to remove a sample of the CSF.
 The sample of CSF is checked under a microscope for signs of tumor cells.
 The sample may also be checked for the amounts of protein and glucose.
 This procedure is also called an LP or spinal tap.

-• SMARCB1 and SMARCA4 gene testing: A laboratory test in which a sample of blood or tissue is tested for certain changes in the SMARCB1 and SMARCA4 genes.
+• SMARCB1 and SMARCA4 gene testing is a laboratory test in which a sample of blood or tissue is tested for certain changes in the SMARCB1 y SMARCA4 genes.
+Children with AT/RT may be eligible for gene testing through the Molecular Characterization Initiative.

 Childhood AT/RT is diagnosed using a biopsy, and the tumor may be removed in the same surgery.